nextcloud/documentation/admin_manual/installation_source.rst

 ``/etc/apache2/sites-enabled/000-default``.
 You should also run ``a2enmod
 rewrite`` and ``a2enmod headers``.
 Then restart apache: service apache2 restart (for Ubuntu systems).
-In order for the maximum upload size to be configurable, the .htaccess file in the owncloud folder needs to be made writable by the server.
+In order for the maximum upload size to be configurable, the .htaccess file in the ownCloud folder needs to be made writable by the server.

 Follow the Install Wizard